 - No universal life insurance policies

 TD Insurance provides life insurance all throughout Canada and is headquartered in Toronto, Ontario.
-TD Insurance has many rivals in Canada, and it's difficult to see what sets them apart because their premiums are higher than other insurers'.
+TD Insurance has many rivals in Canada, and it's difficult to see what sets this life insurance company apart from other life insurance companies because their life insurance premiums are higher than other insurers'.

 Pros of TD Insurance